soluble-io/soluble-mediatools/docs/video-info-service.md

 ### Metadata

 The `VideoInfo::getMetadata()` returns the ffprobe result, if you're wondering what it is, have a look to an example with ffprobe 4.0.

+> **Warning**, direct use of ffprobe metadata if not ensured by semver, bc break can potentially happen.

 ```php
 <?php